About

 JOIN A COMMUNITY OF OUTSTANDING EDUCATORS

-Allendale Columbia School (AC) is a diverse, co-educational, independent school serving students in grades nursery through 12 that prepares students for the world they will inherit.
+Allendale Columbia School (AC) is a diverse, co-educational, independent school serving students 18 months through 12 that prepares students for the world they will inherit.

 Thank you for your interest in employment at Allendale Columbia School.
 We are committed to attracting and maintaining an outstanding faculty and staff, realizing that the quality of the people who work at a school is central to its success.
 Application for administrative, faculty, staff, and substitute positions includes a letter of interest and a resume addressed to the contact outlined within the descriptions below.
 We appoint administrators, faculty, staff, and substitutes on the basis of their experience, educational background, and potential to contribute to the education of our students and life of the school.
 We seek candidates with a strong background in their academic discipline or area of expertise, an interest in young people, and excellent communication skills.
 We do not require certification, and we do not use an application form.
 Allendale Columbia School is committed to a policy of Equal Employment Opportunity.